kirenz/recommender/docs/intro.md

 # Welcome to Recommenders

-This book contains an introduction in recommendation engines in Python.
+This book contains materials to get you started with recommendation systems in Python.

+When you buy a product online, most websites automatically recommend other products that you may like.
+Recommender systems look at patterns of activities between different users and/or different products to produce these recommendations.

 ---